beenotung/quick-erd/README.md

 The `--rename` or `-r` flag enable table/column rename detection.

 If there are pending knex migrations not applied, it will show error message and stop running.

+#### Generate typescript types of each table

+1. Run `npx erd-to-types < erd.txt > types.ts`

+This command generates the the typescript types of each table.

+The relation fields are also included based on the foreign key references.

 #### Generate types and proxy schema for better-sqlite3-proxy